 “I thought that was a couple taxidermist brothers that got bored one day,” Alex said.

 “Well, that’s a common misconception.
 That’s what people believed because there’ve never been any sightings of the species, but that’s because there was only one to begin with.
-You see-”
+You see, they’d attached the species to a young boy-”

 Murrell cleared his throat drawing Keelan’s eyes and my irritation.
 “But I digress,” he continued.
 “This is a witch’s spell meant to combine multiple shifter species to create something new, like a hybridization of animal spirits.”